-Now prepare your coffee, which ideally is a high quality coffee that has been taken care of along its journey.
-In other words, the coffee should have been processed properly and then roasted the day before it was shipped to you in a valve-sealed bag (unless you know a roaster and then you can pick it up directly).
+Now prepare your espresso beans, which ideally is a high quality coffee that has been taken care of along its journey.
+In other words, the espresso beans should have been processed properly and then roasted the day before it was shipped to you in a valve-sealed bag (unless you know a roaster and then you can pick it up directly).

 Once you get the coffee make sure it is stored properly, kept dry, and put in a cool place but not in the refrigerator or freezer.
 It should also be kept in a dark place as sunlight can harm the coffee’s fine flavors.

 Step Three: Grind the Coffee – Use a Conical Burr Grinder

 Make sure to grind the gourmet coffee using a burr coffee grinder, and do this just before it is used.
 The best type of burr grinder to use is a conical burr grinder.
 You will need about two tablespoons of ground coffee, or about eight grams, for a single espresso shot.

 Before you start the espresso shot make sure and also pre-warm the espresso machine’s portafilter by running it under hot water.

 Some espresso machines will heat the portafilter automatically.
 This is important because if it is cold then the metal of the portafilter can lower the espresso’s brewing temperature preventing it from extracting properly.